ZQiang-Wang/ZQiang-Wang.github.io/index.md

 ## Education

 - **2017.09-2024.06, MSc. and PhD.**
-University of Electronic Science and Technology of China **Supervisor**: Prof. Qun Wan
+University of Electronic Science and Technology of China, **Supervisor**: Prof. Qun Wan

+- **2012.09-2016.06, BSc.**
+University of Electronic Science and Technology of China

 {% include_relative _includes/publications.md %}